CrayLabs/SmartSim/doc/experiment.rst

 ============
 The :ref:`Orchestrator<orch_docs>` is an in-memory database built for a wide variety of AI-enabled workflows.
-The ``Orchestrator`` can be thought of as a general feature store capable of storing numerical data, ML models, and scripts.
+The ``Orchestrator`` can be thought of as a general feature store for numerical data, ML models, and scripts.
 The ``Orchestrator`` is capable of performing inference and script evaluation using data in the feature store.
 Any SmartSim ``Model`` or ``Ensemble`` member can connect to the ``Orchestrator`` via the :ref:`SmartRedis<smartredis-api>` ``Client`` library to transmit data, execute ML models, and execute scripts.